dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SV_germline/overview-SV_germline.rst

 Pipeline Flow and Runtimes
 ##########################

-The overall flow and duration of the CGAP SV Pipeline is shown below:
+The overall flow and duration of the CGAP SV Germline Pipeline is shown below:

 .. image:: ../../../images/cgap-SV-pipeline-v2.png